 These schools all have tuition fees ranging from $17,000 to $23,000 per year, significantly lower than well-known private universities.

 Instead of applying directly to universities with a 4-year study period, you can choose the route to start with a community college.
-This is an economical study abroad option with tuition fees of only about 9,000–12,000 USD/year.
+This is a economical study abroad option with tuition fees of only about 9,000 – 12,000 USD/year.
 After completing the first 2 years of study, you can transfer to year 3 at prestigious universities.
 This route not only helps to significantly save tuition fees but also reduces academic pressure in the early stages of adaptation.

 Depending on the type of visa, the length of time you will be allowed to stay in the U.S. is completely different.
 If you are studying in the US on an F1 visa, the maximum time you can stay is 60 days, while for M1 and J1 it is only 30 days.
 To have the opportunity to settle down permanently after graduating from studying in the US, you can refer to the following ways:

-OPT Program: The program requires you to complete a maximum of one year in the field that you are studying.
+OPT (Optitional Practical Training) program: The program requires you to complete a maximum of one year in the field of study.
 If you want to settle after graduation, you need to apply for OPT immediately after completing your course.
 If you complete the course with distinction, you will receive an H-1B sponsorship and eventually have the opportunity to transition to a green card.

 To be able to study in the US, you can refer to the experiences of alumni who are advised by IDP to study in the US as follows:

-Experience in finding and choosing a school: You should make a table to compare schools; first, you need to see the location of the school you want to study; you need to answer the question of what major you want to study.
+Experience in finding and choosing a school: You should make a table to compare schools, first you need to see the location of the school you want to study, you need to answer the question of what major do you want to study?
 You should take personality tests to find out your strengths and choose your favorite major.

-Scholarship hunting experience: You should find out about scholarships through official scholarship websites and apply for scholarship positions that are really suitable for you.
-In addition, you can go to the centers to find the most appropriate scholarship, and the path to achieving the scholarship is also shorter when there is a direct guide.
+Experience in hunting for American scholarships: You should find out about scholarships to study in the United States through official scholarship websites and apply for scholarship positions that are really suitable for you.
+In addition, you can go to the centers to find the most appropriate scholarship and the path to achieving the scholarship is also shorter when there is a direct guide.

 In addition to the above sharing, you can refer to 8 experiences of studying in the US from international students to be able to have a more objective view of the reality of life in the US from those who came before you.

-Studying in the U.S. may not require IELTS depending on the school and region you attend, but you will need to take a compulsory one-year English course before you can enter the school.
+Studying in the U.S. may not require IELTS depending on the school, but you will need to take an intensive English course, which usually lasts one semester to a year, before entering the school. (depending on your initial English proficiency)

-Universities in remote urban areas and in low-cost states will have cheaper tuition fees, such as:
+Universities in the U.S. in remote urban areas and in low-cost states will have cheaper tuition fees, including:

 University of Cincinnati: $30,010 / year

-In the US, there are 5 best states for international students because of the business and development, specifically:
+In the US, there are 5 of the best states for international students because of the busyness and development, specifically:

 California